Sincllaire/Banks-ETL-Project/README.md

 # Banks Market Capitalization ETL Project

+**About**

+This project is an end-to-end ETL (Extract, Transform, Load) pipeline designed to scrape, process, and store market capitalization data of the world's largest banks.
+It automates data extraction from Wikipedia, transforms values into multiple currencies, and loads the results into both a CSV file and an SQLite database for further analysis.
+This project demonstrates key data engineering concepts, including web scraping, data transformation, and database management.

 **Project Overview**

 This project is an ETL (Extract, Transform, Load) pipeline that extracts data on the largest banks by market capitalization from a Wikipedia page, transforms the data into multiple currencies using exchange rates, and loads the results into both a CSV file and an SQLite database.
 The final dataset can then be queried to analyze market trends.